matte-oss/Thinkpad-T450-MacOS-Tahoe-Hackintosh/README.md

    - A 500mb (or more) one formatted in Fat32 called Opencore
    - The rest of the drive formatted in exFat, call it Installer
 5) [Download the UnPlugged script](https://github.com/corpnewt/UnPlugged/blob/main/UnPlugged.command) and place it into the Installer partition, along with the installassistant.pkg file.
-6) [Download Monterey using macrecovery](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html#downloading-macos) and put it into the Opencore partition (com.apple.recovery.boot foler), along with the [Monterey EFI](https://example.com)
+6) [Download Monterey using macrecovery](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html#downloading-macos) and put it into the Opencore partition (com.apple.recovery.boot foler), along with the Monterey EFI from this repo
 > [!NOTE]
 > Monterey is only used to install Tahoe, do not go forward with the Montrey installation
 6) Boot in the Monterey recovery and format the exFat partition we previously created in APFS from Disk Utility